denare/cmakey/README.md

 ---

-**Built with ❤️ using Next.js, TypeScript, Tailwind CSS, and Framer Motion and Denis D**
+**Built with ❤️ using Next.js, TypeScript, Tailwind CSS, and Framer Motion, with Denis D as the developer**